 - Question your social comparisons.
 For example, is comparing yourself only to the most successful person you know very fair or representative?

 - Think about what’s going right in your life.
-Thinking about the positive doesn’t always work when you’re anxious, but it can do if anxiety has caused your thinking to become lopsided and you’re not seeing the big picture.
+Thinking about the positive doesn’t always work when you’re anxious, but it can help if anxiety has caused your thinking to become lopsided or is obscuring the big picture.

 - Scratch something off your to-do list for the day, either by getting it done or just deciding not to do that task today.